pixelstorm/coding_guidelines_custom_builds/README.md

 ### Css
 1. Use bourbon and neat NOT BOOTSTRAP
-1. Use a BEM css methodlogy
+1. Use a BEM css metholodgy
 1. Use container to set the content width
 1. Use wrapper to surround an element that needs some padding, margins or background properties